North Carolina

 • To be issued a free voter photo ID card, the voter must be registered to vote in the county, provide their name, date of birth and the last four numbers of their Social Security number, and have their photo taken

-• County boards of elections cannot issue free voter photo ID cards starting on the last day of early voting through Election Day.
+• County boards of elections cannot issue free voter photo ID cards starting on the last day of early voting at 3:00PM through Election Day.

 • College or university student ID approved by the North Carolina State Board of Elections (view the list of approved student IDs https://www.ncsbe.gov/voting/voter-id/student-public-employee-ids-approved-voting